 Personal passions: Exercise (yoga, hiking, running), world travel, camping and cooking Favorite quote: “Health is not simply the absence of sickness.” — Hannah Green

-Dr. Kelly Simms discovered that her hands-on residency at the Integrative Family Wellness Center in Brookfield, Wis., was quite different from her hectic and intense campus life as a student at Southwest College of Naturopathic Medicine (SCNM) in Phoenix, Ariz.
+Dr. Kelly Simms discovered that her hands-on residency at the Integrative Family Wellness Center in Brookfield, Wis., was quite different from her hectic and intense campus life as a student at Sonoran University of Health Sciences (Sonoran University) in Phoenix, Ariz.
 And her new life in Chicago, Ill., is proving to be even more eye-opening, as she takes on the role of a practicing ND.
 Whereas her life as a student revolved around the campus and left her little personal time, her residency schedule allowed her a bit of spare time to explore a new part of the country, nurture herself more carefully, spend quality time with her husband and enjoy nature at a leisurely pace.
 The vast concentration of information, theory and application Dr. Simms was exposed to during graduate school led her to believe that managing caseloads might be overwhelming.
 Yet observing actual NDs in a practice setting showed her otherwise.
 Dr. Simms summed up her experience thusly, “The residency was more practical and not as stressful nor as demanding as I’d imagined.
 I had a chance to put theory into action and concepts into practice.”
 Now on the cusp of working as an ND herself, Dr. Simms welcomes the opportunity to balance the demands of her practice with those of her home life, though she intends to remain dedicated to promoting the licensure and awareness of naturopathic medicine.
 A natural path Diving right in Networking is key Practice vs. theory Conclusion

 A natural path

 AANMC: What led you to apply to naturopathic medical school?
 KAS: I was already quite familiar with the health care industry, as my husband is a regional sales director for DynaVox speech-generating devices.
 Both of my grandparents on my dad’s side were physicians (they actually met in medical school at Cornell), my mom is a nurse, my sister is a physician’s assistant, my aunt is a medical writer, and my uncle works as a scientist for the National Institute of Health (NIH).
 Although it’s sometimes difficult to make recommendations to family members about their own health or have discussions about differing philosophies, they have all been extremely supportive of my goals.
 I have always been a pretty motivated and driven individual.
 I shadowed conventional doctors (such as an oncologist) during my time as an undergrad.
 I did some soul searching, began looking into nutritional programs to become a dietician, and was intrigued with the idea of taking on a provider role.
 I took the MCAT and planned to go to allopathic medical school, but then discovered that naturopathic medicine focused on nutrition as one of the cornerstones of its therapies and decided that was what I really wanted to do!
 I realized that with an alternative approach, I could combine my passion for nutrition with my desire to be a healer.
 There is so much more to offer than just conventional mainstream medicine.
 I took a year off before applying to grad school to spend more time shadowing and learning.
-I was accepted to two schools, National College of Natural Medicine (NCNM) and SCNM.
+I was accepted to two schools, National College of Natural Medicine (NCNM) and Sonoran University.

 Diving right in

 AANMC: Please share a little about the lifestyle changes you encountered when first starting ND school.
 KAS: Starting ND school was a challenge.
 I moved from my hometown of Anchorage, Ala., to the Arizona desert with my fiancée.
 Long classroom hours and homework/studying took some getting used to.
 I quickly realized the importance of that famous saying “physician heal thyself” and made my own health and well-being a priority.
 The time requirements were one of my greatest challenges as a student.
 Looking back, I am thankful for all of the educational activities, but the most memorable moments were those spent with friends.
 I miss having so many like-minded peers around me.
 AANMC: As an ND student, did you find you were able to balance your personal life with your professional life?
 KAS: After my first year of school, I returned to Alaska to get married to my wonderful husband, who has stuck by my side throughout all the pressure and trials of being a full-time student.
 Having a supportive relationship helped me cope with much of my stress and frustration as a student.
 Maintaining a successful marriage during school was not easy, but making the conscious decision to keep relationships a priority helped ease the struggles.
 AANMC: How have your past experiences – educational, leadership, extracurricular, volunteer and otherwise – made a difference post-graduation?
-KAS: Volunteering in the Naturopathic Medical Student Association (NMSA), SCNM Student Government Association (SGA) and on campus has made me a better doctor by helping me to hone my communication and leadership skills.
+KAS: Volunteering in the Naturopathic Medical Student Association (NMSA), Sonoran University Student Government Association (SGA) and on campus has made me a better doctor by helping me to hone my communication and leadership skills.
 And I’ve always had a special interest in metabolic and endocrine disorders as well as therapeutic nutrition, so I interned at the National Institutes of Health (NIH) National Institute for Digestive, Diabetes and Kidney Diseases (NIDDK) and completed specialty rotations in endocrinology, as well as dermatology, as a student.
 AANMC: And to maintain that connection to your colleagues, what will you do in the future?
 KAS: The DC Federal Legislative Initiative (FLI) was one of the most exciting events I attended as a student, and one that I look forward to each year — I hope I don’t have any schedule conflicts this year!
 During my residency, I became involved in the Wisconsin Naturopathic Physicians Association (WNPA), and I am currently enrolled in the Illinois Association of Naturopathic Physicians (ILANP).
 These experiences, as well as being involved in the American Association of Naturopathic Physicians (AANP), have made me feel more connected to and supported by my colleagues.
 Having had the opportunity to be a TA, I’ve realized that teaching is something I would like to continue to do.
 Learning to network as a student by attending conferences and shadowing doctors at every opportunity has also been extremely valuable, especially now as I begin to set up my own practice.
 I’ve realized that the worst someone can say is “no,” so it’s always worth asking.
 I’ve found that being self-motivated and a self-starter helps create more opportunities to achieve success.